avinashkris9/movie-tracker/Readme.md

 ## Real Reason

 I wanted to play with Spring boot and angular.
-Also wanted to write personal reviews for movies/tv shows.
+Also I like to journal personal reviews for movies/tv shows.
 Letterboxd is a wonderful app, but it started to push ads.IMDB/Letterboxd/TheMovieDb are good to share with people.
-I just wanted to have a personal diary to track my movies.
+I just wanted to have a personal app to track my movies.

 ## Technology